maxpohlmann/Reducing-Reactive-to-Strong-Bisimilarity/README.md

 ## Thesis Abstract

-> In this thesis, I show that it is possible to reduce checking strong reactive bisimilarity, as introduced by Rob van Glabbeek, to checking ordinary strong bisimilarity.
+> In this thesis, I show that it is possible to reduce the problem of checking strong reactive bisimilarity, as introduced by Rob van Glabbeek, to checking ordinary strong bisimilarity.
 I do this by specifying a mapping that effectively yields a model of the closed system consisting of the original reactive systemand its environment.
 I formalised all concepts discussed in this thesis, and conducted all the proofs, in the interactive proof assistant Isabelle.

 ## Files in Repo